 Partners firms can also make use of an examination system for M&A expert qualifications which we jointly operate with Kinzai Institute for Financial Affairs to raise employee standards for business succession planning and conducting M&A.

-We have partnerships with 98 of the 102 domestic regional banks (about 90% as at end-March 2020) and work in alliance.
+We have partnerships with 95 of the 99 domestic regional banks (about 90% as of as of Oct.
+2023) and work in alliance.

 We provide the administrative office for the National Financial M&A Study Group, members of which are from the regional banks, the mission being to improve M&A skills and exchange M&A information.
 We organize an annual Bank of the Year award system for the regional banks with the aim of helping to promote M&A activity.